19th Tennessee Infantry Regiment: Shiloh

 Breckinridge had managed to keep his men assembled through the night, but many of the other regiments were scattered, which would cause considerable command and control problems the next morning.
 With the battle engaged, Grant's somewhat recovered army was exerting considerable pressure on the Confederate left flank to the west.
 Breckinridge had assembled his men and moved towards the Hornet's Nest, with the 19th Tennessee posted in the woods on the center-right of his line, where they began taking considerable artillery fire.
 Federal troops advanced from the woods near Bloody Pond toward the Manse cabin, but were met by intense artillery and musket fire from Bowen's and Stratham's brigades, including the 19th Tennessee.
 The Confederates counterattacked, but Federal artillery stopped their advance.

 The Yankees pressed again, broke the Confederate line, and captured a battery of Washington artillery.
 The Rebels rallied in the woods and charged again to recapture the cannons with the Crescent Regiment of Louisiana engaging the Yankees hand-to-hand.
-Breckinridge asked who could aid them, and Lt.
-Colonel Francis Walker replied that the 19th Tennessee could.
+Breckinridge asked who could aid them, and Lieutenant Colonel Francis Walker replied that the 19th Tennessee could.
 The 19th charged into the fighting with other elements of Stratham's brigade and pushed the Federals back, retaking the artillery battery.
 The 19th Tennessee Infantry Reenactors have an emblem of crossed cannon barrels on their regimental flag, signifying this action.

 By noon, the Confederates were losing momentum and their lines starting to give way.
 Near Duncan Field, the 19th watched the Federals approach and opened fire on a regiment that had remained in column formation, and drove them back.
 William Tecumseh Sherman described the shooting as "the severest musketry fire I ever heard."
 The Federals counterattacked and pushed Breckinridge's corps from Duncan Field back toward Shiloh Church.
 By 2:00 P.M., the entire Confederate line was collapsing in the face of superior numbers and better rested and supplied Federal troops.
 Breckinridge's corps organized a rear guard action and held the Federals off, allowing the Army of Mississippi to safely retreat.